nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 2a1.
 System shows an error message.

         Use case ends.
 * 3a.
-System detects the error in the entered parameter
+System detects that the given parameter is invalid.

     * 3a1.
 System shows an error message.